ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ![US Female Educational Attainment in 2015](images/femalexedu2015.png)

-#### Race and Educational Attainment: Results
+#### **Race and Educational Attainment: Results**

 Within the Race and Educational Attainment page of the dashboard, the following plots were generated in order to show which racial group had the highest proportion of individuals reporting an educational attainment of a high school diploma or greater.
 While there were some general trends present across all years, there was also a slight variability in the trends that makes it relevant to present the results by year.
+These trends can be observed in **Figures 34-69**

+##### Educational Attainment by Race in 2010

 ![US White Educational Attainment in 2010](images/whitexedu2010.png)